ts-defold/tsd-template-war-battles/README.md

 ## Code a reaction to the collisions

-1. Open "rocket.script" and scroll down to the `update()` function.
+1. Open "rocket.script.ts" and scroll down to the `update()` function.
 There are a couple of things to do here:

     ```ts
     function explode(this: props) {                                    // [1]